joachimwolff/scHiCExplorer/docs/content/Example_analysis.rst

 .. image:: ../images/clusters_minhash_spectral.png

 The top image is clustered with kmeans, the bottom one with spectral clustering.
-Partially the results are quite equal e.g. in both cluster 3, however, the spectral clustering seems to detect the fine differences in the chromatine structure better.
+Partially the results are quite equal e.g. in cluster 1 (kmeans) and 3 (spectral), however, the kmeans clustering seems to detect the fine differences in the chromatine structure better.

+In comparison to the clustering based on raw data or the dimension reducted by exact kNN computation, the results with the approximate kNN based on MinHash seems to create better results.

 Clustering with dimensional reduction by short range vs. long range contact ratios